Chinese Numbers — History, Fun Facts, and Cultural Meanings

-The number seven is a mysterious number, which is believed the boundary from Yang to Yin.
+The number seven (七) is a mysterious number, which is believed to be the boundary from Yang to Yin.

 Hence, in ancient China, people would offer sacrifice every seven days to the deceased, for seven times.

-Today, this rule is still followed in many places as an important part of the traditional funeral ceremony.
+Today, this rule is still followed in many places as an essential part of the traditional funeral ceremony.

 Other Meanings of Chinese Number Seven